-The Undertaking shall be terminated if the Board no longer has any legal liability relating to repayment of the Bonds.
-If a termination of this Undertaking occurs prior to the final maturity of the Bonds, the Board shall give notice in a timely manner to the MSRB.
+The Undertaking shall be terminated if the Board no longer has any legal liability relating to repayment of the 2017 Bonds.
+If a termination of the Undertaking occurs prior to the final maturity of the 2017 Bonds, the Board shall give notice in a timely manner to the MSRB.